 - Make sure frame/sump is structurally sound and screws have at least 3 threads of engagement, or replacement of the frame is also necessary.

-- Do not reuse the old screws, but use those that come with the new product.
+- Do not reuse the old screws, but use the screws that come with the new product.
 Hand tighten the screws, instead of using power tools.

 - Update any necessary forms with local agencies.